-Breast cancer treatments are getting better all the time, and people have many more options today than ever before.
+Breast cancer treatments are getting better all the time, and people have many more options today than ever.
 With so many choices, it’s a good idea to learn as much as you can about the ones that can help you the most.

-- To rid the body of as much of the cancer as possible
+- To rid your body of as much of the cancer as possible

-- To prevent the disease from coming back
+- To keep the disease from coming back

 How Do I Know Which Breast Cancer Treatment to Choose?

-Your doctor will think about a few things before she recommends a treatment for you:
+Your doctor will think about a few things before they recommend a treatment for you:

 - The type of breast cancer you have